 At the time, film censors in Southern states banned movies that depicted people of color in equal social situations with whites.
 A deeply principled person, Lena refused to play any role she considered demeaning or perpetuating negative stereotypes.
 After successfully starring in two all-Black musicals in 1943, MGM’s Cabin in the Sky and Stormy Weather from 20th Century Fox, Horne was mainly relegated to stand-alone segments in musical films.
 These sequences showcased Lena’s immense vocal talent and glamorous persona, but they were not critical to the storyline of these films.
 Regional distributors would remove these featured musical numbers before the films screened for Southern audiences.

-In her book Living With Miss G, Rene recalled Ava saying, “Of course, Lena should really have been given the part of Julie in the first place.
+In her book Living with Miss G, Ava’s long-time personal assistant Mearene (Rene) Jordan recalled Ava saying, “Of course, Lena should really have been given the part of Julie in the first place.
 She’s already done a marvelous recording of Show Boat singing Julie’s songs.
 She’s perfect for it.”